• Resources Home

 Rubrics

 Rubrics allow instructors to communicate criteria for grading assignments.
 They promote transparency and greater attentiveness to criteria as students can refer to them while completing their work.
+Rubrics can also help students decide where to focus their efforts by assigning different point values to different criteria.
 They also encourage consistency in grading, and offer convenience as instructors only need to enter general information once and can limit their typing on individual submissions to particular concerns.
-Canvas presents rubrics in tables, as seen below:

-Rubrics can explain qualities that characterize performance at difference levels, as in this general example for essay assignments:
+Rubrics can explain qualities that characterize performance at difference levels, as in this general example for essay assignments, which shows three standards and their point values as well as field under each one to enter comments:

 As the following example from a related assignment shows, set standards can be omitted to allow space for free commenting: